clover-eric/anx-calibre-manager/README.md

 | `SMTP_SERVER` | SMTP server for sending emails (e.g., for Kindle). | `""` |
 | `SMTP_PORT` | SMTP port. | `587` |
 | `SMTP_USERNAME` | SMTP username. | `""` |
-### Plugin Installation

-1.  **Download the Plugin**: Download all files from the `anx-calibre-manager-koreader-plugin.koplugin` directory in this project.
-2.  **Copy to Device**: Copy the entire `anx-calibre-manager-koreader-plugin.koplugin` folder to the `koreader/plugins/` directory on your KOReader device.
-3.  **Restart KOReader**: Restart your KOReader application to load the new plugin.

 | `SMTP_PASSWORD` | SMTP password. | `""` |
 | `SMTP_ENCRYPTION` | SMTP encryption type (`ssl`, `starttls`, `none`). | `ssl` |